joinbox/ui-components/packages/AsyncLoader/README.md

 the event if provided.
 Only if the event matches the expression, data will be loaded; if not, the event will be ignored.
 Only one variable is passed (the `Event` thats name matches `data-trigger-event-name`); it can be accessed through `event`.
+`data-load-once` (optional): if this boolean attribute is set, content will load only once, no matter how many times a valid event fires.

 #### Content
 The following elements may or must be provided within `<aync-loader>`: